Shiw2807/WebD-Mini-Projects/README.md

 # WebD-Mini-Projects
-This repositery is a collection of mini projects based on the various important concepts of Web Development.
+This repository is a collection of mini projects based on the various important concepts of Web Development.
 To access them, have a look at the table:

 S.No | Mini Project  | Site          |
 |----| ------------- | ------------- |